SPS-L/cigre-cyprus.org/content/post/20-12-01-wowchemy-prize/index.md

 ---
-title: Richard Hendricks Wins First Place in the Wowchemy Prize
+title: Challenges and Trends in Future Power Systems
-date: 2020-12-01
+date: 2022-05-09
 ---

-Congratulations to Richard Hendricks for winning first place in the Wowchemy Prize.
+Kick-off event of the CIGRE Cyprus National committee concerning Challenges and Trends in Future Power Systems.

 <!--more-->